zaius/docs/content/docs/languages/nodejs.md

 ### Sample application

-You can checkout and clone a sample application in ruby at the following location:
+You can checkout and clone a sample application in Nodejs at the following location:

 [getting-started-nodejs](https://github.com/wercker/getting-started-nodejs)